 Before reinstalling, an assessment of your new home’s water supply will be needed.
 We recommend getting in touch and we will be happy to help.
 If you’ve moved outside our area, we’ll be happy to advise you on which other dealers can reinstall your water softener.

 Your new home must have its own water supply for your Harvey Water Softener to be installed correctly.
 This is because the water supply to only your property needs to be turned off during the fitting.

 Water softener bypass taps

-A water softener installation is usually accompanied with a drinking water tap.
+A water softener installation is usually accompanied by a drinking water filter tap.
 This tap bypasses the water softener, meaning you are able to choose to drink non-softened water from that tap if you prefer.